 InVivo expects to sign Soufflet takeover deal within two weeks

-PARIS, April 28 (Reuters) - French cooperative group InVivo expects to sign an agreement to acquire agribusiness peer Soufflet in the next two weeks, InVivo's CEO said on Wednesday.
+PARIS, April 28 (Reuters) - French cooperative InVivo expects to sign an agreement to buy rival agribusiness Soufflet in the next two weeks, InVivo's chief executive said on Wednesday.

+InVivo announced in January it was entering exclusive talks to acquire Soufflet and create a combined group with about 10 billion euros ($12 billion) in sales.

-"We should arrive at the signing in the next 10-15 days," InVivo Chief Executive Thierry Blandinieres told reporters.
+"We should arrive at the signing in the next 10 to 15 days," InVivo Chief Executive Thierry Blandinieres told reporters.
 "We have covered 95% of the ground."

-InVivo had announced in January it was entering exclusive talks to acquire Soufflet and create a combined group with around 10 billion euros ($12 billion) in sales.
+The deal will then be presented to European Union and national antitrust bodies for review, with regulatory clearance expected to take three to nine months, Blandinieres said during an online news conference.

 ($1 = 0.8284 euros)

-(Reporting by Gus Trompiz and Sybille de La Hamaide.
-Editing by Jane Merriman)
+(Reporting by Gus Trompiz and Sybille de La Hamaide; Editing by David Clarke)

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))